ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

   * vimtutor                   - If you are on a \*nix system you can type in the terminal `vimtutor` for a vim tutorial.
   * http://vim-adventures.com/ - A game that will teach you vim
-  * :h :help                   - vim goto help command
+  * :h :help                   - vim go to help command

 ## Conclusion